+Early one winter’s morning, as I was jogging across a bridge that traverses a vlei, I glanced to my left, and what I saw truly took my breath away.
+There was an incredible vista stretching from my viewpoint.
+I could see right across the vlei, leading all the way up to the majestic Table Mountain as its backdrop.
 I instinctively knew that I would never see this view the same way again.
-This perspective was only possible because the traffic had completely dried up (because of lock-down), leaving the air completely free of smog.
-This had coincided with the winter season when we get those crystal-clear mornings, where there is not even a cloud to smudge the sky.
-It was a precious moment that I will savor for a long time.
+This perspective was only possible because the traffic had completely dried up (because of lockdown), leaving the air completely free of smog.
+This had coincided with the winter season, when we get those crystal-clear mornings with not even a cloud to smudge the sky.
+It was a precious moment that I will savour for a long time.

 But what if this is an analogy for the season that we are in right now?
-What if God has given us a once-in-a-lifetime opportunity to see our lives with the clarity that I got to see that mountain?
-I’d like to suggest that he has.
-Let me explain what I mean.
+What if God has given us a once-in-a-lifetime opportunity to see our lives clearly, with the same clarity I got to see that mountain?
+I’d like to suggest that He has.

 The Ship is Sinking

-And now, over-night, the carpet has been whipped out from under our feet by the Covid Crisis.
-Our freedom to do all the fun things that we love, that make life worth living, have been taken away – no hikes in nature, no holidays by the beach, no visiting at our friends, no golf, no surfing, all gone – poof!
-Businesses that people have invested blood, sweat and tears into, gone – poof!!
+And now, overnight, the carpet has been whipped out from under our feet by the Covid crisis.
+Our freedom to do all the fun things that we love, that make life worth living, has been taken away.
+No hikes in nature, no holidays by the beach, no visiting our friends, no golf, no surfing – all gone *poof*!
+Businesses into which people have invested blood, sweat and tears – gone *poof*!
 Whole economies have crashed, seemingly overnight.
 People have been dying like flies and there doesn’t seem to be anything that our precious health-care systems can do for them.

 And what has all of this taught us?
-It has taught us that it is all true!
-All the things that Jesus said about this life – it’s all painfully true!
+It has taught us that all the things that Jesus said about this life are all painfully true!
 This life really is like a flower – here today and gone tomorrow.
 Jesus taught us to constantly live with this awareness, but do we?
 Do we really?
 I don’t think we do.

-All those seemingly trustworthy boats that we have put our faith in are sinking, as Jesus said they would.
-This presents us with an opportunity, we have an opportunity to put our trust once again where it should have been all along – in Christ.
+All those seemingly trustworthy boats in which we have put our faith are sinking, just as Jesus said they would.
+This presents us with an opportunity.
+We have an opportunity to once again put our trust where it should have been all along: in Christ.

-Does our value-system truly reflect God’s value-system?
-Or have we perhaps put too much value on things which God does not bother with at all?
+Does our value system truly reflect God’s value system?
+Or have we perhaps put too much value on things with which God does not bother Himself at all?
 What will last beyond Covid?
 Indeed, what will last beyond the expiry date of the planet that we live on?
 Consider these verses,

 “Now we see but a dim reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.
 And now these three remain: faith, hope, and love; but the greatest of these is love.”
 (1 Cor 13:12,13)